telerik/xamarin-forms-docs/controls/dataform/dataform-group-layouts.md

 ---
-title: DataForm Group Layouts
+title: Layouts
 page_title: DataForm Group Layouts
-position:
+position: 6
 slug: dataform-group-layouts
 ---

 # DataForm Group Layouts

+## Properties

 RadDataForm supports different group layouts through the following properties:

-- **GroupLayoutDefinition**: Gets or sets a layout definition that will be used by all data form groups to arrange the editors.
+- **GroupLayoutDefinition**: Gets or sets a layout definition that will be used to arrange editors in all data form groups.
 - **GroupLayoutDefinitionSelector**: Gets or sets a layout definition selector that applies specific layout for each group.

-The selector should implement the IDataFormGroupLayoutDefinitionSelector interface.
+> If no groups are defined all editors are arranged in a default group.

 The information for editors arrangement is defined in the source class metadata with the [DisplayOptionsAttribute]({%slug dataform-annotations-display-option%}).
 Here are all **DisplayOptionsAttribute** properties that are interpreted by the layouts: